flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - #calendar https://plex.collectivesensecommons.org/calendar/
     - #when Wednesdays at [[6PM UTC]]
 - Attending: [[Aram Zucker-Scharff]] [[Jerry Michalski]] [[Flancian]]
+- Start recording, we're currently using Jitsi and that works best with a [[Chromium]] based browser.
 - Check ins
     - Aram
         - Launching [[Privacy Rights]] for Colorado, Connecticut and Utah.